Explore Some of the Most Famous Mosques in India

-Mosques of India are not merely religious places for Muslims but also perceived as great architectural treats for the visitors.
+Mosques of India are not merely religious places for Muslims, but also perceived as great architectural treats for the visitors.
 Several Nizams and Mughal emperors ruled at different parts of India and constructed incredible mosques to impose political influence.
-At present, there are several mosques in India that are not only known for their religious significance but architectural excellent as well.
+At present, there are several mosques in India that are not only known for their religious significance but architecturally excellent as well.
 These spacious, extraordinary and highly auspicious mosques of India are mostly open for all kinds of visitors (except during prayer time) offering a peaceful feel to them.
 Explore the most famous mosques in India.

 Jama Masjid, Delhi

 It is the largest mosque in India that may accommodate about 25,000 devotees at a time.
 Being an integral part of Delhi tourism, this architectural marvel was built by Mughal emperor Shah Jahan in 1644.
 With amazing minarets, huge domes, arches and grand doors, the mosque is built using red sandstone and white marbles.
 The mosque is 261 feet long and 90 feet wide.
 To make it similar to the Jama Masjid of Agra, its floor had been coated with white and black marbles.
 It is a must visit attraction of Delhi.

 Moti Masjid was also built by the Mughal emperor Shah Jahan.
 The mosque shines like a pearl and called as Pearl Mosque.
 The mosque is located on the north of Diwan-e-Am complex, Agra Fort.
 Its courtyard has side arcades and a main sanctuary portico.
 There are seven walkways supported by piers and lobed arches.
 Moti Masjid features an extensive white marble facing architecture that enhances the charm of the Agra Fort Complex.
 The construction cost of the mosque was about 1 Lakh & 60 thousand rupees and 4 years of time has been taken in the same.